2021–22 Harvard Crimson men's ice hockey season: NCAA tournament

 Harvard's reward for winning their conference title was being placed opposite the #1 team in the nation, Minnesota State.
 The Mavericks had lost just once since late November and looked primed for a championship run.
-The game was playing out as expected with MSU dominating play and taking a 3-0 lead before the match was half over.
+The game was playing out as expected with MSU dominating play and taking a 3–0 lead before the match was half over.
 The Crimson looked like they were going to be swept out of the building until Sean Farrell fired a puck from behind the goal line that deflected off of Dryden McKay and into the net.
 The luck break was just what the team needed and, less than a minute later, Harvard had cut the deficit to 1.
 Minnesota State halted the Crimson charge in the third, regaining their 2-goal edge, but Harvard would not surrender so easily.
-After forcing the Mavericks into a penalty in the final 5 minutes, Gibson was pulled and Casey Dornbach scored on the ensuing 2-man advantage.
+After forcing the Mavericks into a penalty in the final 5 minutes, Gibson was pulled and Casey Dornbach scored on the ensuing two-man advantage.
 In the final minutes, Harvard went on total attack with their goaltender sitting on the bench.
-Coronato twice had looks at a half-empty cage but wasn't able to get a shot on goal.
+Coronato twice had looks at a half-empty cage but was not able to get a shot on goal.
 In the end the comeback bid fell just short and Harvard's season was over.